Or: my story (so far).

 A few months after the restaurant opened, things began unravelling at home.
 I was blindsided by a difficult (and costly) divorce, and suddenly found myself out of the home I’d purchased just six weeks earlier.
 This was followed with a dispute around reasonable and fair access to my boy.

 At the time I thought a custody dispute was the worst thing any father could experience; that was until a few years after when my (five-year-old) son was diagnosed with Duchenne Muscular Dystrophy, an insidious disease that would render Tristan a paraplegic in a few short years.

 The shock and pain of divorce was quickly dwarfed by the raw, hard truth of my son’s diagnosis.
 You know the maxim “life is short”?
 D.M.D. instantly brought it home for both Tristan as an individual, and for me as his father.
 I felt an overwhelming responsibility to ensure we had as many cool experiences and grand adventures as possible… so we did.
 (For more, watch my TEDx)

-20 + years ago D.M.D. reminded me just how fragile life can be; Most of all, it taught me not to procrastinate on doing important things today, as tomorrow may be too late.
-Since then I’ve sought to live life to the fullest, and in every way.
+20 + years ago D.M.D. showed me how fragile life can be; most of all, it taught me not to put off doing important things today, as tomorrow may be too late.
+Since then I’ve sought to live life to the fullest, and regret-free in every way.
 20 + years later, I can honestly say I have.

 Today I use my stories and experiences to let people know they aren’t alone in their struggles; to let them know that if a high-school dropout can learn to live a happy life of love, abundance, travel, cool experiences and career successes, than so can they.
 Scouts honour.